Caliburn-Micro/caliburn-micro.github.io/documentation/4.0.0/event-aggregator.md

 The publish method (and all overloads) now returns a `Task` that completes when all handling methods have finished.

 ## Subscription marshalling
-Previous all thread marshalling was handled by publishing and the following methods.
+Previously all thread marshalling was handled by publishing and the following methods.

 1. `PublishOnCurrentThreadAsync`.
 2. `PublishOnBackgroundThreadAsync`.